 Ingredients

-- 2 Tablespoons coconut sugar or white sugar or honey
+- 2 Tablespoons granulated OR coconut sugar

 - 1/4 teaspoon ground ginger